What Do Forest and Conservation Worker Do?

 - Operate skidders, bulldozers, or other prime movers to pull a variety of scarification or site preparation equipment over areas to be regenerated.

-When polled, Forest and Conservation Workers say the following skills are most frequently used in their jobs:
+Forest and Conservation Workers state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.